Competitive Commercial Tax Credit

 - Meet the Secretary of the Interior’s Standards for Rehabilitation

 *This requirement is waived if a Federal Part 2 was approved by the National Park Service for the scope of work prior to the state application deadline.
+However, any work started prior to the State Part 2 approval will not be eligible for the tax credit.

 Eligible expenses are chargeable to a capital account and incurred to rehabilitate the structure after the application fee is paid and the Part 2 Application is approved.